A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Microbenchmarks

 \subsection{Comparing Object Reflectivity}

-\sssec{Method: } To empirically determine expected power thresholds for detecting target objects in an occluded object, we measure the peak value from radar beamforming for our three target reflectors: car, person, and a road sign, across different distances in 81 line of sight settings.
+\sssec{Method: } To determine expected power thresholds for detecting objects-of-interest, we measure the peak value from radar beamforming for our three target reflectors: car, person, and a road sign, across different distances in 81 line of sight settings.

 \sssec{Results: } Our results for this are shown in Fig. \ref{fig:micro2}.
 We observe that power falls off significantly with distance.
 From about 10~m to 50~m, the reflections attenuate: 16.7$\times$ for a car, 63$\times$ for a person, and 4.4$\times$ for a sign.
 We note that the sign is a significantly weaker reflector than a person despite being a .762m $\times$ .762m metal sheet outfitted with optical retro-reflectors: past work indicates that this may be due to the majority of incident signal being reflected specularly off planes and thus not received by our radar~\cite{pointillism}.